Generate a project-specific RDF Schema

 • concept or concept compositions or inherited: indicate by selecting in the list either composedOf or inherited if the composedOf is inherited from another concept

-• general concept name: provide the general name of the composedOf which will be used for building the RDF schema
+• general concept name: provide the general name of the composedOf which will be used in the RDF schema with the following notation: <prefix>:<composedOf>

 • general description: provide the general description of the composedOf which will be used in the RDF schema